iterative/dvc.org/content/blog/2021-02-17-cml-runner-prerelease.md

 ## Get ready for the release

-We're inviting our community members to explore these new features in anticipation of our upcoming, _official_ release in early March 2021.
+We're inviting our community members to explore these new features in anticipation of our upcoming, _official_ release.
 As always, feedback is welcome by opening an issue on the
 [CML GitHub repository](https://github.com/iterative/cml), as a comment here or via our [Discord channel](https://discord.gg/bzA6uY7).
 We're excited to hear what you think!